 Have fun learning during your next school trip with MoAD’s interactive and engaging school programs.

-Students participating in MoAD’s learning programs will be empowered to become active citizens through inquiry-based learning, interactive technology and historic role play in the very location where decisions that shaped our nation were made.
+Students participating in MoAD’s learning programs will be empowered to become active citizens through inquiry-based learning, and historic role play in the very location where decisions that shaped our nation were made.

 Our Australian Curriculum aligned programs offer unique learning experiences relating to Civics and Citizenship; History; Geography; HASS; English and The Arts, as well as the General Capabilities and Cross Curriculum Priorities.